 - feelings of isolation, loss, exhaustion, guilt or resentment

 The counselling sessions are for discussing issues surrounding your current caring role.
 As this is a time-limited service it is not suitable for discussing deep seated issues such as trauma and abuse from the past.
 In these cases we would work with you to find more suitable help and support.

 All counsellors are registered and qualified.
 To use the service you must not currently be in receipt of counselling or psychotherapy services elsewhere.

-- If you live in South Gloucestershire and are aged 18 or over, or
+If you live in Bristol or South Gloucestershire and are aged 18 or over contact: